Exploration by Optimization with Hybrid Regularizers: Logarithmic Regret with Adversarial Robustness in Partial Monitoring: Introduction

-The development of BOBW algorithms has recently extended from bandit problems to PM~\citep{tsuchiya23best, tsuchiya23stability}. \citet{tsuchiya23best} consider both locally observable and globally observable games.
+The development of BOBW algorithms has recently extended from bandit problems to the PM problem~\citep{tsuchiya23best, tsuchiya23stability}. \citet{tsuchiya23best} consider both locally observable and globally observable games.
 For locally observable games, they construct a BOBW algorithm by extending the ExO approach.
 As ExO was originally developed for adversarial environments, one could not derive a favorable regret lower bound that is needed for the \emph{self-bounding technique}~\citep{gaillard2014second, zimmert2021tsallis}, a standard technique for proving BOBW guarantees in FTRL (detailed in Section~\ref{sec:preliminaries}).
 To address this issue, the authors introduce \emph{a restriction of a feasible region} of action selection probability in ExO to derive a lower bound of the regret.
-This technique allows to provide an algorithm with a BOBW regret bound of $O({k^4 m^2 \log (T) \log (kT)}/{\Deltamin})$ for the minimum suboptimality gap $\Deltamin = \min_{a \neq a^*} \Delta_a$, where $\Delta_a = \E_{x_t \sim \nu^*} [ \calL_{a x_t} - \calL_{a^* x_t} ]$ is the suboptimality gap for action $a \in [k]$, in stochastic environments, and achieves $O(k^{3/2} m \sqrt{T \log k \log T})$ in adversarial environments.
+This technique allows us to provide an algorithm with a BOBW regret bound of~$O(k^{3/2} m \sqrt{T \log k \log T})$ in adversarial environments and of $O({k^4 m^2 \log T \log (kT)}/{\Deltamin})$ for the minimum suboptimality gap $\Deltamin = \min_{a \neq a^*} \Delta_a$, where $\Delta_a = \E_{x_t \sim \nu^*} [ \calL_{a x_t} - \calL_{a^* x_t} ]$ is the suboptimality gap for action~$a \in [k]$, in stochastic environments.

 However, the bound for stochastic environments by their BOBW algorithm is significantly worse than the bounds solely for stochastic environments.
 First of all, their bound scales with $\log^2 T$ rather than $\log T$, which seems to be due to the use of the Shannon entropy.
 In fact, there is no known algorithm that can achieve an $O(\log T)$ bound with the Shannon entropy (see \eg~\citealt{jin23improved}).
-Furthermore, their bound exhibits significant dependence on the number of actions $k$ and dependence on the smallest suboptimality gap $\Delta$ rather than action-wise suboptimality gap $(\Delta_a)_{a \neq a^*}$.
+Furthermore, their bound exhibits significant dependence on the number of actions $k$ and dependence on the smallest suboptimality gap $\Delta$ rather than action-wise suboptimality gap~$(\Delta_a)_{a \neq a^*}$.
+(Due to space constraints, a further discussion of related work is deferred to Appendix~\ref{sec:additional-related-work}.)

-\paragraph{Contribution of this Paper} In order to improve these highly suboptimal dependencies on $k$, $T$, and $\Delta$, we introduce two major techniques to the PM problem.
+\paragraph{Contributions of this Paper} In order to improve these highly suboptimal dependencies on $k$, $T$, and $\Delta$, we introduce two major techniques to the PM problem.